WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 ## 📂 Dataset

 The dataset contains **149,456 coffee shop transactions** collected over six months.
-It includes information about transaction dates and times, store locations, products sold, quantities, and revenue.
-This data was cleaned and analysed using Microsoft Excel to create the interactive dashboard.
+Each record includes information about the transaction date and time, store location, products sold, quantity purchased, unit price, and revenue.

+The data was cleaned and prepared in Microsoft Excel before being analysed to create the interactive dashboard.

 The main columns include:

 | Column | Description |